pkt-cash/pkt-explorer/README.md

-# PKT explorer
+# PKTC explorer

-This is a block explorer designed for the [PKT](https://pkt.cash/) blockchain.
+This is a block explorer designed for the [PKTC](https://pkt.cash/classic) blockchain.
-PKT is based on bitcoin code so this explorer can be used with bitcoin but will need some minor development in order to disable PKT-specific information.
+PKTC is based on bitcoin code so this explorer can be used with bitcoin but will need some minor development in order to disable PKTC-specific information.

+NOTE: The PKT project has since moved to a smart contract on the BASE chain.
+PKTC is not the same as PKT.

 ## Installation
 In order to run this block explorer, you will need to first install the API server